AwsLambdas/aws-lambda-machine-learning/README.md

 [AWSLambdaLayers.com](https://www.awslambdalayers.com/) develop AWS Lambdas and layers for Machine Learning.

-* The process of building, optimizing, and maintaining a Lambda layer is hard and painful, especially for Machine Learning with Python.
+* Save time and avoid the pain.
+The process of building, optimizing, and maintaining a Lambda layer is hard and painful, especially for Machine Learning with Python.
 It could take between a few days and a couple of weeks for a well-experienced geek.

-* Our layers have been optimized over the years and extensively tested through thousands of deployments.
+* Benefit from our experience.
+Our layers have been optimized over the years and extensively tested through thousands of deployments.

-* When it comes to a Lambda layer, every bit counts.
+* Small size.
+When it comes to a Lambda layer, every bit counts.
 Our layers are very small what allows more space for your application.

 * Keep up with the latest versions.
 We release new layers with the latest versions regularly.